Edgardo Aragón, FAMILY EFFECTS, 13 videos, sound, 28:00 min, 2007-2009.

 Göteborg International Biennial for Contemporary Art Extended Program

-On the occasion of the exhibition, Svilova commissioned poet Sara Hallström for a text.
-You can read the poem Hallström’s wrote and her introduction text here
+For this exhibition, SVILOVA commissioned poet Sara Hallström for a text.
+You can read the poem and her introduction text

-SVILOVA is proud to present for the first time in Sweden, the work of young and established Mexican artist Edgardo Aragón.
+SVILOVA is proud to present FAMILY EFFECTS by artist Edgardo Aragón.

-As part of GIBCA´s extended program Svilova will screen online FAMILY EFFECTS.
+As part of GIBCA´s extended program SVILOVA will screen FAMILY EFFECTS online.
 A video work in where Mexican children (members of Aragón’s family) perform a series of games, where power dynamics and violence are portrayed in a profound and poetic way.

 In his body of work and through a variety of media, including sculpture, video and photography, Edgardo Aragón is an artist that explores the complex sociopolitical and economic climate of Mexico today.
 Inspired in folk tales, real events and personal stories, Aragón’s work looks deep into a country disrupted by the activities of drug trafficking and political corruption.